decretist/Dissertation/Chapter1/chapter1.markdown

 they tended to rent rather than own the lands and buildings they used could become a powerful weapon in the event of "town vs. gown" conflict, allowing the university to credibly threaten to relocate elsewhere, as the masters and students of Oxford did in 1209.
-(Rashdall, 406).
+Rashdall, 406.

 [10] Rudolf Weigand, “The Development of the Glossa Ordinaria to Gratian’s Decretum,” in *The History of Medieval Canon Law in the